Webster's Unabridged Dictionary - Letter N - Page 17

 Ninthly (adv.)
 In the ninth place.

 Ninut (n.)
+(Zool.)
 The magpie.
+[Prov.
+Eng.]

 Niobate (n.)
+(Chem.)
 Same as Columbate.

 Niobe (n.)
+(Class.
+Myth.)
 The daughter of Tantalus, and wife of Amphion, king of Thebes.
 Her pride in her children provoked Apollo and Diana, who slew them all.
 Niobe herself was changed by the gods into stone.

 Niobic (a.)
+(Chem.)
 Same as Columbic.

 Niobite (n.)
+(Min.)
 Same as Columbite.

 Niobium (n.)
 A later name of columbium.
 See Columbium.

 Niopo (n.)
-A kind of snuff prepared by the natives of Venezuela from the roasted seeds of a leguminous tree (Piptadenia peregrina), thence called niopo tree.
+A kind of snuff prepared by the natives of Venezuela from the roasted seeds of a leguminous tree ({Piptadenia peregrina), thence called niopo tree.

 Nip (n.)
 A sip or small draught; esp., a draught of intoxicating liquor; a dram.